Fellows

 Felipe Witchger

 2021–2024 Fellow: Francesco CollaborativeFelipe Witchger co-directs the Francesco Collaborative, building capacity at the intersection of Catholic impact investors and the cooperative movement.
-He previously spent 10 years leading the Community Purchasing Alliance organizing religious and educational institutions to shift more than $13 million to local BIPOC-owned businesses in Washington, DC.

 Learn More